Amit-Thawait/amit-thawait.github.io/_posts/2017-03-27-custom-shipping-cost-for-stripe.md

 If you are facing issues related to Stripe custom shipping callback and this post didn't helped in solving one then post a comment and I will try to help you out or else write to stripe support at support@stripe.com explaining your issue and they will definitely get back to you.

-I would like thank Fred (from Stripe Support) who helped me to get this working and even following back with me each time I was struck.
+I would like to thank Fred (from Stripe Support) who helped me a lot to get this done and was even following back with me each time I was struck.